This post contains affiliate links. We only recommend products we love and use!

 Since I was a little girl, I’ve been a terrible saver.
 The $5 bill my dad would hand me on Saturdays for finishing my weekly chores was never in my hand long.
 I would either spend it all on candy, or waste it attempting to get the claw to grab me something from the stuffed animal machine.
 Incidentally, I’ve never won anything out of those damn things!

 Budgeting can be difficult as well, especially when you don’t have any extra wiggle room.
-Can you relate?
+It seems like most people don’t know how to save money.

 Although it may seem hopeless, I’m here to tell you it’s NOT.
 There are ways that even the WORST spenders can still manage to build up their savings account.
 I know this because I’ve done it.
 In fact, for the last year, the Mister and I have been able to put away a nice little chunk of money each month to use for vacations or large purchases.